liangzheng816/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

 SPMT or your third-party tool migrates your content into SharePoint using the Migration API, leveraging Azure as a temporary holding place.

 If you have a good connection and can configure your datacenter, choose the same datacenter location closest geographically to you for your Azure and your Microsoft 365 account.
 Migration data throughput is highest during off-peak hours, which are typically nights and weekends in your region's time zone.
 Your region's time zone is determined by where your SharePoint tenant is set up.

 #### II.
 The Migration API

 The final step of the migration process is when the data is moved from Azure to SharePoint.
-This action is transparent to the user when using SPMT or a third- party tool.
+This action is transparent to the user when using SPMT or a third-party tool.

-To improve throughput, users are encouraged to run parallel tasks against different site collections if possible.
+To improve throughput, users are encouraged to run parallel tasks against different site collections, if possible.
 We recommend that you don't submit more than 5,000 migration jobs/requests at one time.
 Over-queuing the network creates an extra load on the database and slow migration down.
-Make sure your task has completed before you upload a new migration request.
+Make sure your task completes before you upload a new migration request.
 Some tools may already be doing this action for you.

 > [!IMPORTANT]
-> We recommend that you do not have more than 5,000 migration jobs/requests **in the queue**.
+> We recommend that you don't have more than 5,000 migration jobs/requests **in the queue**.
 This number *doesn't* refer to the number of jobs *processing*.
 >
 > To learn more about processing performance, see [Avoid getting throttled or blocked in SharePoint Online](/sharepoint/dev/general-development/how-to-avoid-getting-throttled-or-blocked-in-sharepoint-online).